jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 People often say we’re all addicted to our phones.
 We aren’t.
 Checking news feeds, downloading augmented reality games, flying drones, and taking endless photos are the acts of regular people learning what their new tools can do.
 Our ancestors did the same the last time they were extras, learning about printed books, telescopes, and muskets.
 Those were simply addictive toys until new philosophies turned them into lightsabers.
 Despite the rules, these new tools empowered people to read unknown history, see the universe for themselves, and revolt against royalty as the new tools and new philosophies opened the gates to the ball that turned the people from extras into protagonists.

 Just so, we can stop using our tools as toys and start wielding them as lightsabers to fight for a better way of life.
 We’ve just been waiting for a new philosophy to turn them on.
-This energy is called Techvolution.
+Whatever problem you have, from concerns about online privacy, to hatred of government waste, to confusing tax code.
+Red/blue only gives us the options to vote for government to regulate a solution, or a business to make a product that we buy and can't control.

+Tecvolution says we can make our own product that forces government and the market to keep up.
+Firefox is already fighting for online privacy, and we can do the same thing with any problem we have; once we see realize digital tools are our best weapon to get a better life, and Techvolution, the freedom to use whatever we want, is the most important right and responsibility today.

 ## The Power of Philosophies Is Either to Hold Us Back or Push Us Forward

 When you look up at the night sky you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye you’ll see trends.
 The stars never move, some “objects” (really planets) look to be wandering, and it looks like the Moon, Sun, and everything else revolves around you.
 With all these trends, our ancestors were so sure Earth was the centre of the Universe it was a pivotal part of the “Divine Rights of Kings” philosophy that ruled Europe, and much of the colonized world, for centuries.

 When you look at the night sky with a telescope, like Galileo did, you see it differently.
 Jupiter has Moons, Venus has phases, and it looks like Earth is just another planet.
 When Galileo told everyone these facts, the “divine leaders” were threatened.
 By using a telescope Galileo was basically saying “we don’t know until we test, so let’s use instruments to test what we think we know”.
 Scientific inquiry questioned the ruler’s divine leadership.
 They thus suppressed Galileo and didn’t facilitate the new truths his new tools were discovering.

 Galileo is just one example of how the people controlling long-established philosophies find it very hard to embrace the capabilities of new tools.
 The lesson for us is, to make use of new tools, we must embrace a new philosophy.

 In 2019, we also have a philosophy behind the times.
 Look at space travel.
 It isn’t just cool, but a major step for humanity that means better satellites, worldwide internet accessibility, and ensuring intelligent life doesn’t put all its eggs in our one earthly basket.
 All possible if we can build an affordable rocket.